 Those cleared for the governorship race include; Lagos State Governor, Babajide Sanwo-Olu, Seyi Makinde of Oyo State; Ogun State Governor, Dapo Abiodun; Ovie Omo-Agege of Delta State and 833 others.

-In Delta, Omo-Agege of APC would be competing with the state House of Assembly Speaker, Sheriff Oborevwori of the Peoples Democratic Party; Great Ogboru of the All Progressives Grand Alliance, and Kenneth Gbagi of the Social Democratic Party.
+In Delta, Omo-Agege of the APC would compete with the state House of Assembly Speaker, Sheriff Oborevwori of the Peoples Democratic Party, Great Ogboru of the All Progressives Grand Alliance, and Kenneth Gbagi of the Social Democratic Party.

-Also cleared for the governorship are former Minister of State for Education; Agbi Goodnews Goodman of NNPP; Ogba Emmanuel Samuel of ADP; Ekure Efeoghene Shedrack of ADC; Gwede Jerkins Giane of AA; and America Emmanuel of NRM.
+The former Minister of State for Education, Agbi Goodnews Goodman of NNPP, Ogba Emmanuel Samuel of ADP, Ekure Efeoghene Shedrack of ADC, Gwede Jerkins Giane of AA, and America Emmanuel of NRM have also been cleared for the governorship.

 Checks showed that the All Progressives Congress and the Peoples Democratic Party will not field governorship candidates in Akwa Ibom and Ogun states respectively.